renyue0411/ocs-mprdma-ns3/README-MPRDMA.md

 # NS3-MP-RDMA simulation

-This is a MP-RDMA NS-3 simulator based on the [HPCC: https://hpcc-group.github.io/](https://hpcc-group.github.io/) implementation for simulating the performance of MP-RDMA(Multi-Path RDMA) in OCS architecture.
+This is a MP-RDMA NS-3 simulator based on the [HPCC: https://hpcc-group.github.io/](https://hpcc-group.github.io/) implementation for simulating the performance of MP-RDMA(Multi-Path RDMA).

 ## NS-3 simulation